 A study by Proofpoint revealed that in 2019, 88% of businesses worldwide experienced phishing attacks.
 Moreover, Forbes went reported that nearly $6 trillion was expected to be spent globally on cybersecurity by 2021.
 These numbers highlight the dire needs businesses are facing when it comes to protecting their IT infrastructure from cyberattacks.
 We at Intone understand this need and have developed a continuous control auditing and monitoring platform, a microservices audit platform with real-time reporting and uninterrupted underlying systems. iCCM can help secure your systems against the latest threats plaguing the industry by offering:

 - An end-to-end enterprise platform that integrates key GRC functional requirements of many different teams into a single compliance solution: security, risk management, incident management, data visualization/ virtualization, continuous control monitoring, continuous auditing, robotic process automation and fraud, and compliance management.

 - Connections to over 240 industry-standard data sources and applications.

-- Low-Code/No-Code Platform with drag-&-drop features and an In-Built Multiple System Communications feature.
+- Low-Code/No-Code Platform with drag-and-drop features and an In-Built Multiple System Communications feature.

 - An automated ERM and control response system, alongside automated incident management and resolution system.

-- SSL encryption and AES 256 bit encryption to ensure that your sensitive data is safeguarded against malicious attempts at modification and manipulation.
+- SSL encryption and AES 256-bit encryption ensure that your sensitive data is safeguarded against malicious attempts at modification and manipulation.